 - The City aims to provide essential municipal services that are fundamental to the community, such as Police services and support for utilities and other public infrastructure.

-The EOC has also provided supplies to Helpline House, Community Pharmacy, grocery stores, convenience stores, and other businesses throughout the island that remain open to provide essential services.
-Many of the current community requests are for hand sanitizer to protect staff and volunteers.
+The EOC fulfilled more than 70 requests from Helpline House, BI Community Pharmacy, doctor's offices, grocery stores, convenience stores, and other businesses throughout the island that remain open to provide essential services.

 City Manager’s Report

-- Read City Manager Morgan Smith’s weekly updates here.
+- Read weekly updates in the City Manager's Report here.

 At this time, the City of Bainbridge Island’s reopening is pending due to the status of the Kitsap County Phase 3 application.